ushahidi/Ushahidi_iPhone/README.markdown

 * USHTwitterApiKey: your Twitter API key
 * USHTwitterApiSecret: your Twitter API secret

-You should now be able to deploy your white-labelled version of the app to the Simulator for testing, enjoy!
+You should now be able to deploy your white-labelled version of the app to the Simulator for testing, enjoy!!